-5. Conclusions and outlook
+5 Conclusions and outlook

-We have investigated the two-step nucleation process of protein crystallization in solutions by following the overall crystallization kinetics, using real-time optical microscopy and SAXS.
-The experimental results, together with a rate equation model, provide evidence of two-step nucleation in the early stage of crystallization.
-The BLG-salt (CdCl2) solutions were chosen at the transition zone of pseudo c^{} , where small aggregates form after sample preparation.
+We have investigated the two-step nucleation process of protein crystallization in solutions by following the overall crystallization kinetics using real-time optical microscopy and SAXS.
+The experimental results together with a rate equation model provide solid evidence of two-step nucleation in the early stage of crystallization.
+The BLG-salt (CdCl2) solutions were chosen at the transition zone of $pesudo-c^{}$ , where small aggregates form after sample preparation.
 These protein aggregates serve as the metastable intermediate phase (MIP) during crystallization.

-SAXS and SANS reveal that the MIP shows a certain local ordering instead of random aggregates, as monitored by a broad shoulder at intermediate $q \approx 0.7$ nm-1, and a monomer-monomer correlation peak at q around 2 nm-1.
-Real-time SAXS results show that the crystallization kinetics is proportional to the development of the MIP in the early stage of crystallization, i.e. there appears a local maximum in the crystallization rate at the maximum quantity of the intermediate.
-In the late stage of crystallization, a plateau develops due to the transition from nucleation controlled in the early stage, to growth controlled after the consumption of MIP.
-This transition in the overall crystallization kinetics is a typical feature for two-step nucleation in the early stage.
+SAXS and SANS reveal that the MIP shows a certain local ordering instead of random aggregates as monitored by a broad shoulder at intermediate $q \approx 0.7 \, \mathrm{nm^{-1}}$ , and a monomer-monomer correlation peak at q around $2 \, \mathrm{nm^{-1}}$ .
+Real-time SAXS results show that the crystallization kinetics is proportional to the development of the MIP in the early stage of crystallization, i.e. the appearance of a local maximum in the crystallization rate at the maximum quantity of the intermediate.
+In the late stage of crystallization, a plateau is developed due to the transition from nucleation controlled in the early stage to growth controlled after the consumption of MIP.
+This transition in the overall crystallization kinetics is a typical feature for the two-step nucleation in the early stage.
 These experimentally observed kinetics can be reproduced using a rate equation model.

 For further real-time measurements, we note that the smaller beam size and scattering volume of SAXS can be compensated by using SANS.
-The combination of real-time SAXS and SANS could provide more systematic information of the crystallization kinetics.
+The combination of real-time SAXS and SANS can provide more systematic information of the crystallization kinetics.